merauluka/emogrifier/README.txt

 [1]Emogrifier

-   This module uses the [2]emogrifier class library as an input filter to convert stylesheet rules to inline style attributes.
+   Uses the [2]emogrifier class library as an input filter to convert stylesheet rules to inline style attributes.
 This ensures proper display on email and mobile device readers that lack stylesheet support.

 [3]Installation